 Since ancient times, democratic system has been strong in India?
 Its evidence is derived from ancient literature, coins, and various records.

 It would not be wrong to say that the principle of democracy is originated from the Vedas.
 The Sabha and Samiti are mentioned in both Rig Veda and Atharva Veda.
-In these meetings decision were made after the discussion with the king, ministers and scholars.
-Therefore, it is come to be known that how politics was at that time, because people together used to settle the decisions of the Sabha and Samiti with good vision.
+In these meetings, a decision was made after the discussion with the king, ministers, and scholars at that time.
+This shows how politics was at that time because people together used to settle the decisions of the Sabha and Samiti with good vision.
 Even people of different ideologies were divided into various groups and take a decision after mutual consultation.

 sam sam íd yuvase vr Sann ágne víshv Any aryá Á